piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 'zencart1.5.8_structure_upgraded.sql'
 It is just a DUMP of the database structure after modification.
 Do NOT INSTALL!
 It could be useful if you plan to transfer data from an old version to check what is matching or not.
 You can use it too for a manual uptadtes to/from v1.5.8 japanese...

+'JP_zones_update.sql'
+If you have installed a version before 1.1.6 and you do an update, please use this file to update Japanese zones in database.

 Extra files corrections:
 -----------------------